-The District has several programs intended to ensure on-street parking is accessible to residents and visitors with disabilities.
+The District offers several programs intended to ensure on-street parking is accessible to residents and visitors with disabilities.

-Reserved On Street Parking for Residents with Disabilities
+Reserved On-Street Parking for Residents with Disabilities

 Disability Parking Permits and Tags

-Disability parking permits, placards and vehicle tags are offered by the DC Department of Motor Vehicles (DMV).
+Disability parking permits, placards, and vehicle tags are offered by the DC Department of Motor Vehicles (DMV).